-Prerequisites for this externship are Professional Responsibility and Lawyering Skills.
-Trial Advocacy, Criminal Procedure, and Evidence are highly recommended.
+Prerequisites for this externship are Professional Responsibility (643) and Introduction to Lawyering Skills (720).
+Trial Advocacy (725), Criminal Procedure (601) and Criminal Procedure (602), and Evidence (655) are highly recommended.
 You must also have a 711 license to participate in this program and have a grade point average of 2.2 or higher.

 Past Bridge to Practice externs have worked full-time in Springfield, Illinois with a member of the state legislature or a state agency.
 However, Bridge to Practice externships may be performed in any part of the state, with government or non-government employers.